richkmeli/JFramework/README.md

 namely **JFramework-multimodules**, in which are contained JFramework and all its sub projects as modules.

-To obtain the jar files, you can download it from the [JFramework Releases](https://github.com/richkmeli/JFramework/releases), instead if you want to build the jar file by yourself, you need to download:
+To get the jar files, you can download it from the [JFramework Releases](https://github.com/richkmeli/JFramework/releases), instead if you want to build the jar files by yourself, you need to download:

 -   java
 -   maven